Journal of the San Juan Islands

 The Journal of the San Juan Islands is a newspaper based in Friday Harbor, Washington.
 The Journal publishes on Wednesdays.
 It also publishes SanJuanJournal.com; Springtide, an annual magazine for visitors; The Book of the San Juan Islands, an annual almanac; and special sections related to aspects of island life.

-The Journal was adjudged a legal newspaper for the publication of any and all legal notices on May 6, 1941 by the San Juan County Superior Court.

 As of 2013, the economy of the San Juans is almost entirely driven by tourism, which has been described as a "thin base for newspaper endeavors."

-Early history

-The Journal was founded by Oscar G. Wall, with the first issue publishing on Sept.
-13, 1906.
-Wall relocated to Friday Harbor from Lanesboro, Minnesota, where he had published a newspaper and, from 1878-1885, served on the village council.

-Originally named the Friday Harbor Journal, Wall launched the newspaper with a stated ambition of helping the thinly populated San Juan archipelago to improve beyond a largely farming- and fishing-based economy.
-The motto of The Journal in its early days was, “A Square Deal for Everybody."